MinecraftForge/.github/CODE_OF_CONDUCT.md

 1. All infractions are **Light** by default, unless they match one of the following conditions.
 2. If the behaviour is **actively damaging** to specific people (personal attacks, bullying, harassing), it will be considered **Moderate**.
-3. If the behaviour is **spammy** (posting on multiple channels, pasting the same message repeatedly, or there’s suspicion of it being automated), such that it is considered an active attack and not just a one-time infraction, it will be considered **Severe**.
+3. If the behaviour is **spammy** (posting on multiple channels, pasting the same message repeatedly, or there’s suspicion of it being automated) or **illegal** (such as scams, illegal porn, etc.), such that it is considered an active attack and not just a one-time infraction, it will be considered **Severe**.
 4. If the behaviour is repeated after receiving initial moderation action, showing no intention to correct this behaviour, it will be **upgraded to the next severity level**.
 This means repeat offenders of a Light infraction will receive Moderate action, and repeat offenders after a Moderate infraction will receive Severe action.
 It is the moderator’s discretion to decide when reincidence requires a severity upgrade.

 Examples of behaviours and actions that warrant different severity levels.
 This list is not exhaustive and only shows some examples of how moderation severity needs to be evaluated: